best-trading-indicator-tools/aso-bulk-subscriptions-price-updates/README.md

 ### Price Change Scheduling

 - **Future Dates Required**: After a subscription is approved, you cannot create immediate price changes.
 All changes must be scheduled for a future date (minimum 1 day ahead).
+- **Start Date Selection**: The `update_prices.py` script prompts you to enter a start date (YYYY-MM-DD format).
+Press Enter to use tomorrow's date as default.
+- **Date Validation**: The script validates date format and ensures it's in the future.
+Invalid dates default to tomorrow.
 - **Propagation Delay**: API changes may take up to 1 hour to appear in App Store Connect dashboard (manual changes appear immediately).
 - **User Notification**: Apple automatically notifies users of price increases and may require consent in some regions.